W7k-J/W7k-J.github.io/Terms.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 The software provided on Autodesk App Store and in any other way is subjected to [Autodesk App Store - End User License Agreement](https://apps.autodesk.com/en/eula).
-By downloading or installing it you confirm that you read it, understand its implications  and agreed with it.
+By downloading or installing it you confirm that you read it, understand its implications and agree with it.

 ### Use of experimental revit tools